-Restored and brought up to standard by the Alpes-Maritimes Department, these buildings are now dedicated to the promotion of culture by hosting temporary exhibitions.
+Restored and brought up to standard by the Alpes-Maritimes Department, these buildings are dedicated to promoting culture by hosting temporary exhibitions.

-The cultural space benefits from a privileged setting, notably because of its vast terrace whose dominant location on the port offers an exceptional view.
-The modularity of its premises and the wish to develop an eclectic program make this cultural space an original and innovative actor in the cultural landscape of the department.
+The Lympia cultural space benefits from a privileged setting, particularly due to its vast terrace, whose dominant location on the port offers an exceptional view.
+The quality and diversity of the temporary exhibitions presented there make this space an original and innovative player in the cultural landscape of the department.

 Adapted tourism